 - 1. A high-level productivity language (Python in this case) - 2.
 FPGA overlays with extensive APIs exposed as Python libraries - 3.
 A web-based architecture served from the embedded processors, and - 4.
 The Jupyter Notebook framework deployed in an embedded context

 2.1 Getting Started

-This guide will show you how to setup your computer and PYNQ-Z1 board to get started using PYNQ.
-Any issues can be posted to the PYNQ support forum.
+This guide will show you how to setup your development board and computer to get started using PYNQ.
+Any questions can be posted to the PYNQ support forum.